Life in the Netherlands as an international is pretty great — but armed with these top apps, it can be even better.

 We hope you found this guide helpful and that you’ve successfully got the best apps to have as an international in the Netherlands.

 Now you’re set to tackle the big wide Dutch world and explore the lowlands with ease!

-What’s the most useful app you’ve downloaded while living in the Netherlands?
+What’s the most useful app you downloaded while living in the Netherlands?
 Tell us in the comments below!

-Editor’s Note: This article was originally published in February 2018, but was fully updated in January 2022 to bring you the most up to date information.
+Editor’s Note: This article was originally published in February 2018 and was updated in March 2023 for your reading pleasure.